daattali/beautiful-jekyll/hotel.md

 <hr>
   <div align="center">

 ### Attention: The Hilton Milwaukee City Center is a historic landmark governed by strict regulations.
 Damage or defacement of the venue is a Class I felony and will be prosecuted.
 Please place stickers only on designated sticker statues, as they will be auctioned for charity.
 Do not affix posters or items to any surfaces without staff approval.
-Your cooperation preserves the venue's historic status and our ability to use it for future years.
+Your cooperation preserves the venue's historic charm and our ability to use it for future years.
 Thank you.

   </div>
 <hr>